 During a 14-hour period, Major Bruce Crandall and Captain Ed Freeman, repeatedly landed their helicopter under intense enemy fire at Landing Zone X-Ray.
 They resupplied ammunition, water, and supplies, while evacuating the wounded.
-They saved some 70 soldiers when the Medevac units refused to fly into the intense landing zone.
+They saved some 70 soldiers.
 Both later were awarded the Medal of Honor, our nation’s highest award for heroism in combat.

 By the end of the first day, the 1st BN, 7th Cavalry was reduced to approximately 340 men.
 North Vietnamese forces had higher casualty rates, due to the U.S. airstrike and artillery support.